New Well Supply - Tavistock

 About the study

-• define needs;
+• defined needs;

-• identify and evaluate alternative solutions; and,
+• identified and evaluated alternative solutions; and,

 A.R.
 (Tony) Lotimer, M.Sc., P.Geo., FGC